moggieuk/Happy-Hare/README.md

 mmu_num_gates: 9                        # Number of selector gates
 ```

 > **Note** Despite the vendor and version string taking care of most of the variations of MMU there are still a few parameters that can vary.
 In an attempt to support such mods the follow parameters can be specified to override defaults.
-Use ONLY if necessary:
+Use ONLY if necessary:<br>
-> cad_bypass_block_width (width of bypass support block) - if using a custom bypass block with ERCF v1.1
+`cad_bypass_block_width:` (width of bypass support block) - if using a custom bypass block with ERCF v1.1<br>
-> cad_gate_width (width of individual gate in mm) - if using modified/custom gate
+`cad_gate_width:` (width of individual gate in mm) - if using modified/custom gate<br>
-> encoder_min_resolution (resolution of one 'pulse' on the encoder; generally 23 / pulses per rev for BMG based encoder) - if using customized encoder
+`encoder_min_resolution:` (resolution of one 'pulse' on the encoder; generally 23 / pulses per rev for BMG based encoder) - if using customized encoder

 </details>

 ### 2\.
 Validate your mmu_hardware.cfg configuration and basic operation
-Generally the MMU will consist of selector motor to position at the desired gate, a gear motor to propell the filament to the extruder and a servo to grip and release the filament.
+Generally the MMU will consist of selector motor to position at the desired gate, a gear motor to propel the filament to the extruder and a servo to grip and release the filament.
 In addition there may be a one or more sensors (endstops) to aid filament positioning.
 See [Hardward configuration doc here](doc/hardware_config.md) for detailed instructions.

 <details>
 <summary><sub>🔹 Details on optional hardware...</sub></summary>

 #### Optional hardware - Encoder
-Happy Hare optionally supports the use of an encoder which is fundamental to the ERCF MMU design.
+Happy Hare supports the use of an encoder which is fundamental to the ERCF MMU design.
 This is a device that measures the movement of filament and can be used for detecting and loading/unloading filament at the gate; validating that slippage is not occuring; runout and clog detection; flow rate verification and more.
 The following is an output of the `MMU_ENCODER` command to control and view the encoder:

   > MMU_ENCODER ENABLE=1<br>MMU_ENCODER